opendocsg/slw-judgments-backfill/2012_SGCA_57/report.md

 **Introduction**

-1       There are two appeals before us arising out of the judgment of the High Court Judge (“the Judge”) in _Lim Chin San Contractors Pte Ltd v L W Infrastructure Pte Ltd_ [2012] 2 SLR 1040 (“the Judgment”).
+1       There are two appeals before us arising out of the judgment of the High Court Judge (“the Judge”) in _Lim Chin San Contractors Pte Ltd v L W Infrastructure Pte Ltd_ <span class="citation">[2012] 2 SLR 1040</span> (“the Judgment”).
 One appeal (Civil Appeal No. 26 of 2012 (“CA 26/2012”)) was filed by Lim Chin San Contractors Pte Ltd (“the Plaintiff”) while the other (Civil Appeal No. 17 of 2012 (“CA 17/2012”)) was filed by L W Infrastructure Pte Ltd (“the Defendant”).

 2       These appeals raise a number of important questions concerning the law of arbitration.
 Just what do the rules of natural justice require of an arbitrator?
 To what extent do these rules apply even to ancillary applications?
 And what is the threshold a party must cross if it is to obtain any relief even assuming it can show that an arbitrator has failed to observe the rules of natural justice?
 We are also presented with the occasion to consider the extent to which the Court retains any supervisory powers over arbitration beyond the expressly provided avenues for recourse that are spelt out in the relevant legislation.